Coronavirus: Information for lecturers

 Please examine the course you want to redesign by answering the following key questions:

 - Which learning outcomes are listed in the module handbook?
 How do you establish that students have successfully acquired relevant competences?
 How can you assess competence acquisition without direct contact?
 Reconsider the form and scope of planned examinations.
 Use the module handbook and consult with your faculty to check which requirements are currently in place regarding the form of teaching, so that they can temporarily be suspended or adapted if necessary.
-Consider whether you want to examine students during the semester or at the end of the semester and which type of remote or online examination can be used as an alternative to examinations requiring physical presence.
+Consider whether you want to examine students during the semester or at the end of the semester and which type of remote or online examination (e. g. take home exams, download only in German) can be used as an alternative to examinations requiring physical presence.

 - How can you support students in acquiring competencies?
 Which contents are relevant and in which order?
 Break down the learning outcomes into individual units over the course of the semester.
 Then, decide which content is required in what type of material and how you want to work with it.
 Define forms of communication, times and topics in order to stay in contact with the students.
 Take into account reading and preparation times, assignments, Q & A sessions and opportunities for interaction as well as possibilities for students to work together, for example in smaller groups.